singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 28  }
 ```

-Because we're only mapping from an index to a height, we canjust use an integer array for our "hash table:'
+Because we're only mapping from an index to a height, we can just use an integer array for our "hash table".

 Be very careful here with what each spot in the hash table represents.
 In this code, stackMap[i] repre­ sents the tallest stack with box i at the bottom.
 Before pulling the value from the hash table, you have to ensure that box i can be placed on top of the current bottom.